Ingredients:

 1 red bell pepper, sliced

-10 cm of a leek, sliced (wash properly as dirt is hidden behind the layers)
+10 cm of a leek, sliced (wash properly to remove hidden dirt)

 2 tsp fajita spice mix